1anagha7/PSWC-case-study/README.md

 # PSWC-case-study

-A simple code for recording marks of students and displaying a grade card.
+A C code for entering and recording marks of students and displaying a grade card.